toilet-trailer/toilet-traller/README.md

 # toilet-trailer
-It is site for my frend
+It is Jekyll site for my frend